Geothermal energy pros and cons

-The global average power output was 73% (capacity factor) of total installed capacity in 2005, but as much as 96% has been demonstrated.
+The global average power output was over 80% (capacity factor) of total installed capacity in 2017, but as much as 96% has been realized.

-Generating electricity with geothermal energy requires high water temperatures — of more than 150°C (about 300°F) or greater in order to effectively turn the power-generating turbines.
+Generating electricity with geothermal energy requires high water temperatures — of more than 150°C (about 300°F) or greater — in order to effectively turn the power-generating turbines.

-Another approach is to use the (relatively small) temperature difference between the surface and a ground source.
-The earth is generally more resistant to seasonal temperature changes than air.
-Consequently, the ground only a couple of meters below the surface can act as a heat sink/source with a geothermal heat pump (much in the same way an electrical heat pump uses the heat present in the air..
+Earth is generally more resistant to seasonal temperature changes than air.
+Consequently, the ground only a few feet below the surface can act as a heat sink/source with a geothermal heat pump — much in the same way an electrical heat pump uses the heat present in the air..

 We've seen a tremendous growth in the number of homeowners that utilize geothermal heating/cooling in the last couple of years.

 There is an abundance of greenhouse gases below the surface of the earth.
 When geothermal energy is used, some of these gases escape towards the surface and into the atmosphere.
 These emissions tend to be higher near geothermal power plants.

-Geothermal power plants are associated with sulfur dioxide and silica emissions, and the reservoirs can contain traces of toxic heavy metals including mercury, arsenic and boron.
+Geothermal power plants generate small amounts of sulfur dioxide and silica emissions.
+The reservoirs can also contain traces of toxic heavy metals including mercury, arsenic, and boron.

 Construction of geothermal power plants can affect the stability of land.
-In fact, geothermal power plants have lead to subsidence (motion of theearth’s surface) in both Germany and New Zealand.
+In fact, geothermal power plants have led to subsidence (sinking of the Earth’s surface) in both Germany and New Zealand.

 Earthquakes can be triggered due to hydraulic fracturing, which is an intrinsic part of developing enhanced geothermal system (EGS) power plants.

 The upfront costs of geothermal heating and cooling systems for homes and commercial buildings are also steep.
-On the other hand, these systems are likely to save you money years down the line, and should therefore be regarded as long-term investments.
-Ground source heat pumps typically costs $3,000–$10,000 and have a payback time of 10–20 years.
+That said, these systems are likely to save you money years down the line, and should therefore be regarded as long-term investments.
+Ground source heat pumps typically cost $15,000–$40,000 installed, and generally have a payback time of 10–20 years.

 Good geothermal reservoirs are hard to come by.
-Some countries have been blessed with great resources – Iceland and Philippines meets nearly one third of their electricity demand with geothermal energy.
+Some countries have been blessed with great resources – Iceland and Philippines, for instance, meet nearly one-third of their electricity demand with geothermal energy.

-If geothermal energy is transported long distances by the means of hot water (not electricity), significant energy losses has to be taken into account.
+If geothermal energy is transported long distances by means of hot water (not electricity), significant energy losses have to be taken into account.

 Geothermal power is sustainable if reservoirs are properly managed.
 This is not an issue for residential geothermal heating and cooling, where geothermal energy is being used differently than in geothermal power plants.